ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added to the serial driver and channels interface a new "control" function that allows to implement extensions in the LLD without touching the high level interface.
+Conceptually it is similar to Posix ioctl().
 - NEW: Added an argument to PAL events callback.
 API changed thus this causes a major number change in HAL.
 - NEW: Added shared Eclipse debug configurations for OpenOCD under